Frequently Asked Questions

 Are there any age restrictions?

 No, we do not impose age restrictions for applicants.
-However, MMF fellowships are aimed at individuals at the mid-stage of their career and who have at least six years of proven leadership experience.
+However, MMF fellowships are aimed at individuals at the mid-stage of their career and who have between 7 and 15 years of proven leadership experience.

 Who evaluates the applications?